untra/polyglot/site/seo.md

 ## Multi-language SEO using hreflang alternate tags

 You can easily add [hreflang alternate tags](https://support.google.com/webmasters/answer/189077?hl=en) to your site, achieving SEO with google multi-language searches.
-Add the following to your header:
+Add the following to your head:
 {% highlight html %}
 {% raw %}
 <link rel="alternate"